 - Comes with two frothing discs: one for making smoother froths and one for making thicker froths

 - The milk jug is easy to clean and dishwasher-safe

-THE VERDICT: Which is the best milk frother For Me?
+THE VERDICT: Which is the Best Frother?

 We are giving this one to the Breville Milk Cafe.

-Though the most expensive in our list, it is the most functional and arguably the best milk frother on the market.
+Though the most expensive in our list, it is the most functional and arguably the best milk electric frother on the market.
 We love having the choice of heating the milk without frothing from time to time (hot chocolate, anyone?).
-Plus, the consistency of the foam produced and the fact it is fully automatic will make your life easier and more enjoyable.
+Plus, the consistency of the milk foam produced and the fact it is fully automatic will make your life easier and more enjoyable.

 It takes practice and experience to become an expert home barista.
 But with the right equipment, lots of hard work, and a little tenacity when things don’t go right, you’ll soon be creating that fabulous frothy foam you’ve always dreamed of.

 Have you used any of these milk frothers?
 If not, here's our step-by-step guide on how to use a milk frother.
 If you have experience though, do you prefer handheld frothers or electric ones?
 What’s your favorite drink to make now that you have the power of a cafe right in your kitchen?
 Leave a comment and share your experiences below.

 The best automatic milk frother is one that can froth milk at different temperatures including warm, hot, and cold.
 It should also have a variation of froth milk that it produces, one feature can make smoother froth while it can also create thicker froth.
 In short, the best automatic milk frother should have features that will allow you to choose variations of froth milk according to your liking.
 Based on our comparison, the Breville Milk Cafe is the best automatic milk frother.
 Though it’s expensive, it is worth your money for it has the features that will suit your preferences to froth milk.